ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 **Key Observation**

-The dot plot reveals a striking visual pattern.
-Black drivers appear at the far right of the chart, experiencing the highest search rates for both person searches (red dot at 4.36%) and vehicle searches (blue dot at 3.75%).
+Here, the Black drivers appear at the far right of the plot dot chart, experiencing the highest search rates for both person searches (red dot at 4.36%) and vehicle searches (blue dot at 3.75%).
 White drivers, by contrast, cluster much closer to the left side of the chart, with significantly lower rates for both person searches (1.95%) and vehicle searches (1.58%).

 Notice an important detail across all racial groups.
 The red dots (person searches) consistently appear to the right of the blue dots (vehicle searches).
 This tells us that person searches happen more frequently than vehicle searches across the board.
 However, what matters most is not just this pattern, but the dramatic difference in where each racial group falls on the horizontal axis.